allamand/aws-cdk-eks-multi-region-workshop/content/60-deploy-app/100-clone-sample-app/_index.en.md

 2. Dockerfile: Dockerfile to build this Python code into a container image
 3. app-deployment.yaml: Specification that defines what to deploy to the Kubernetes cluster.

-If you open the app.py file, you can see a simple Python         3e4w application showing the region information of the environment where the container is running.
+If you open the app.py file, you can see a simple Python Flask application showing the region information of the environment where the container is running.

 ```python
 @app.route('/')